NervanaSystems/ngraph-python/doc/source/walk_through.rst

     Y_hat = ng.sigmoid(ng.dot(W, X, use_dual=True))
     L = ng.cross_entropy_binary(Y_hat, Y) / ng.tensor_size(Y_hat)

-We use the special argument ``use_dual`` to tell `ng.dot` to use the dual axis match.
-This will be the default behavior in the future.
+NOTE: The ``dot`` operation previously matched axes by identity, which was problematic for RNNs.
+We are temporarily using ``use_dual`` to indicate that the axis matching based on dual axes should be used until all previous uses of ``dot`` have been modified.

 Gradient descent requires computing the gradient, :math:`dL/dW`: